emilyhoughkovacs/emilyhoughkovacs.github.io/_posts/2022-06-26-testing-proportions.md

 A hypothesis test compares two competing _hypotheses_.
 Either one or the other can be true, but not both.
 The two hypothesis are traditionally known as the _null hypothesis_, denoted $H_0$, and the _alternative hypothesis_, denoted $H_A$.
 The assumption is always that the null hypothesis is true, and it is our job to disprove that or accept that null hypothesis.
 This is called _rejecting the null_ or _failing to reject the null_.
 In this way, a hypothesis test is similar to a criminal trial.
 In a criminal trial there can be (essentially) two verdicts: guilty or not guilty.
 Additionally, for simplicity's sake, let's say a defendant can either have committed the crime, or not committed the crime.
 Finally, the defendant is assumed to be not guilty, unless proven otherwise "beyond a reasonable doubt".

 In hypothesis testing, "reasonable doubt" is known as the _significance level_.
 This is a cutoff parameter that you choose yourself based on industry experience, best practices, and the tradeoff you are willing to make between false positive and false negative errors (more on that later).
-Traditionally a common cutoff for the significance level (also known as _alpha_) is set at 0.05.
+Traditionally a common cutoff for the significance level (also known as $\alpha$ -- _alpha_) is set at 0.05.

 So how do you check if a calculated sample statistic statistically significantly different from a chosen value?
 Here are the steps: